Autism Spectrum Disorder

 - Pregnancy and birth complications, including premature birth

-Care for Autism Spectrum Disorder
+Autism Spectrum Disorder Treatment and Care

 Each individual with ASD will require different degrees of treatment and assistance.
 Some individuals with ASD may require long-term caregivers, or may benefit from inpatient treatment.
 Your doctor can help you find the best care team for your needs and design a plan for your child that can help them live a full life.